littensy/charm/README.md

 ```

 > [!NOTE]
 > To run code that is "detached" from the parent effect or scope, use `untracked()` or a detached effect scope.
-If you suspect that the new nested effect behavior is causing issues with migration, try disabling the `globals.trackInnerEffects` flag to assist with debugging.
+If you suspect that the new nested effect behavior is causing issues with migration, try disabling the `flags.trackInnerEffects` flag to assist with debugging.

 ---